You are currently viewing R Delete Multiple Columns from DataFrame

 # pages price

 Alternatively, you can also use the subset() function from the base package to delete multiple columns by specifying a list of column names to be removed.
-This function takes the data frame object as an argument and the columns you wanted to remove.
+This function requires a data frame object and a list of columns you want to delete as arguments.

 # Remove using subset